DensenKG/etch-a-sketch/README.md

 This project is a part of the Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project).
+It is a sketchpad of sorts consisting of a grid of squares created using a combination of CSS and JavaScript.
+Moving the mouse cursor over a square changes its color.
+There are two buttons above the grid.
+One clears the grid of colored squares, and the other allows users to resize the grid via a prompt.

+Note: The color change stops being visible at 105 rows and columns, and the grid boundaries are exceeded at 109 rows and columns.
+The best results are at and below 80 rows and columns.